 People with ‘extras’ cover as part of their private health insurance are able to claim a portion of their treatment costs.

-At Pakenham Osteopathy we have the HICAPS facility so people with private health are able to claim on the spot and only pay for the remaining gap.
+At Pakenham Osteopathy we have the HICAPS facility so people with private health insurance extras are able to claim on the spot and only pay for the remaining gap.

 Osteopathic treatment is not covered by Medicare unless you are on a Chronic Disease Management (formerly an EPC) plan.
 This is managed and provided by your GP.
-Consult your GP for further information.
+For more information please click here

 A CDM Plan is part of Medicare scheme and is designed to provide patients with chronic (long standing) problems treatment at a reduced cost.
 It allows you five Allied Health consultations per calendar year.
 Medicare will pay a portion of your consultation fee, which is claimed at a Medicare office.
 Please note: Full payment is required on the day of treatment however we can make an on-the-spot claim to Medicare on your behalf to re-coup their contribution.
-If you have experienced chronic musculoskeletal pain in conjunction with another medical condition please ask your GP if you are eligible to go on a CDM Plan.
+If you have experienced chronic musculoskeletal pain in conjunction with another medical condition please ask your GP if you are eligible to go on a CDM Plan, or for further information please click here

 This is a commonly asked question.
 These health modalities may appear very similar in the problems they treat and techniques they use.
 However, it is the difference in philosophies, principles and the way the techniques are applied that sets them all apart.
 While it is not for us to explain the philosophies of Chiropractic or Physiotherapy, we can tell you all about Osteopathy.